Adam Koc: Before World War II (1938–1939)

 In Polish parliamentary elections in November 1938, Koc was elected to the Senate.
 He served on the Statute Commission of the Senate.
 Additionally, Koc was head of the chamber's Military Commission.

 Koc was an employee of Bank Handlowy in 1938–1939, where he became vice-director on 30 March 1939.

 In March 1939 Koc went to London for the second time for negotiations to receive an export credit for his employer.
-Unofficially, he was working to maintain Poland's image in the United Kingdom, which was devastated by the annexation of Zaolzie the previous year.
+Unofficially, he was working to maintain Poland's image in the United Kingdom, which was devastated by the annexation of Trans-Olza the previous year.
 Koc met representatives from the government and economists to prepare for the visit of the Minister of Foreign Affairs, Józef Beck.
 Having returned, with Śmigły-Rydz's consent, Koc convinced the government to start talks about a material and a financial loan from the British.
 On 10 June 1939, Koc received informal instructions from Eugeniusz Kwiatkowski and was nominated as head of the official loan delegation to London.
 Initially, the delegation estimated the need at £50-60 mln (approximately 1.24-1.49 bln zł), which was later reduced to £24 million (ca. 600 mln zł).
 The talks were uneasy.
 The main problem within the Polish delegation was the question of sterling area accession, one of the conditions of the loan submission.
 Contrary to Kwiatkowski, Koc liked the idea of such a monetary union.
 At the end, the Polish delegation did not manage to receive the loan in June 1939 (although talks were to be continued in autumn).
 The only money received from Britain before the war broke out was an £8 million materials loan on 2 August 1939.